6 Things I Love About School in Japan

 When I was kid, we gathered around a piano, a songsheet clutched in our hands, and sang once in awhile.
 Maybe there was a tambourine or a triangle or two.
 But my kids get to play on real instruments.
 I also love the traiditional taiko drumming at the deaf school – and so does my daughter.

-7 comments on “6 Things I Love About School in Japan
+7 thoughts on “6 Things I Love About School in Japan